Valluri-Nagalakshmi/threads/threads.md

 ### If tasks are independent and CPU/I/O heavy
 - Threads are faster (due to parallel execution)
 - Threads run on multiple cores → simultaneous execution.

+## What is a Process?
+- A process is an independent program in execution.
+- Has its own memory space and system resources.
+- Can contain multiple threads inside it.
+- Each process is managed by the OS separately.
+> The operating system keeps track of each process using a Process Control Block (PCB).

 ## Difference Between Process and Thread